rolkra/rolkra.github.io/_posts/2022-04-01-regex-for-beginners.md

 [1] 1 2 3
 ```

-This result may surprise you if you are not used regex.
+This result may surprise you if you are not used to regex.
 Here "." is not the character ".", but means "any character".
-To search for the character ".", we need to "excape" it:
+To search for the character ".", we need to "escape" it:

 ```R
 > grep("*\\.txt", c("f1.txt", "f2.txt", "f3-txt"))